-The auditory cortex adapts agilely with concentrationMay 24th, 2012 in Neuroscience /
+The auditory cortex adapts agilely with concentrationMay 24, 2012 in Medicine & Health / Neuroscience

 The birth of sensory perception on the human cerebral cortex is yet to be fully explained.
 The different areas on the cortex function in cooperation, and no perception is the outcome of only one area working alone.
 In his doctoral dissertation for the Department of Biomedical Engineering and Computational Science in Aalto University Jaakko Kauramäki shows that the auditory cortex is not left to its own devices.